MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/contoso-security-summary.md

 - Protection from malware with Windows Defender Antivirus

-  Contoso is using [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-in-windows-10) to provide malware protection and anti-malware management for PCs and devices running Windows 10 Enterprise.
+  Contoso is using [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-in-windows-10) for malware protection and anti-malware management for PCs and devices running Windows 10 Enterprise.

 - Secure email flow and mailbox audit logging with Office 365 Advanced Threat Protection